CMHAAorg/cmhaa-website/site/content/resources/personal-story-annette-kimmitt-am.md

 We're really delighted to be included amongst the founding members of the Alliance because we see how critical this is to the long-term sustainability of our people, and therefore of our business.

-**Annette Kimmitt, Chief Executive Officer and Managing Partner, MinterEllison**
+**Annette Kimmitt AM, Chief Executive Officer and Managing Partner of the Firm, MinterEllison**

 **Board Member, Corporate Mental Health Alliance Australia**